 An introduction to the study of close relationships using social-psychological theory and research.
 Topics will include interpersonal attraction, love and romance, sexuality, relationship development, communication, jealousy, conflict and dissolution, selfishness and altruism, loneliness, and therapeutic interventions.
 This is an upper-level seminar for the major requirement that requires intensive participation in class discussion and many written assignments.

 Requisite: Psychology 20.
 Open to seniors.
 Admission with consent of the instructor.
 Limited to 15 students.
 Spring semester.
-Professor Sanderson.2016-17: Not offered
+Professor Sanderson.2019-20: Offered in Fall 2019

 This course will explore in detail the neurophysiological underpinnings of basic motivational systems such as feeding, fear, and sex.
 Students will read original articles in the neuroanatomical, neurophysiological, and behavioral scientific literature.
 Key goals of this course will be to make students conversant with the most recent scientific findings and adept at research design and hypothesis testing.